whitestryder-labs/simple-inventory-app/README.md

 4. *Explanations*:
-    a. *Application*:
+ - a. *Application*:
   - How it is set up:
   - Began from various Spring Boot Gradle-based sample applications and setup a skeleton application with working Gradle build configuration
     - Imported Gradle project into Eclipse (Neon) and further broken down the application into different software layers
    - How it was built:
    - How the Surge Pricing Model was designed:
    - The type of architecture chosen:
-        - Roughly followed ["The Clean Architecture"](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) AKA Onion Architecture
+    - Roughly follows ["The Clean Architecture"](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) AKA Onion Architecture
      - for simplicity the layers are manifested in different packages initially, not separate Java libraries
      - Sofware Layers in order of dependency:

 |Software Layer|Industry Name|Responsibility|
 |:-------------|:-------------|:-------------|